-We have a portfolio of 15 product lines, most of which are designed for use in open vascular surgery.
+We have a portfolio of 16 product lines, all of which are designed to treat vascular disease, and most of which are designed for use in open vascular surgery.
 We also provide services related to the processing and cryopreservation of human vascular tissue.
-Our products and services address various anatomical areas including the carotid, lower extremities, upper extremities, aorta and other areas.
-In 2017, the lower extremities product lines and services were 51% of revenues, the carotid product lines comprised 32% of our revenues, and other areas combined were 17%.
-In 2016, the lower extremities product lines and services were 51% of revenues, the carotid product lines comprised 31% of our revenues, and other areas combined were 18%.
-In 2015, the lower extremities product lines were 53% of revenues while the carotid product lines were 29% and other areas combined were 18%.
-No single product line accounted for more than 25% of our revenues in 2017, 2016 or 2015.
+Our products and services address various anatomical areas including the carotid arteries, lower extremities, upper extremities, aorta and other areas.
+In 2018, the lower extremities product lines and services were 51% of revenues, the carotid artery product lines comprised 34% of revenues, and other areas combined were 15%.
+In 2017, the lower extremities product lines and services were 51% of revenues, the carotid artery product lines comprised 32% of revenues, and other areas combined were 17%.
+In 2016, the lower extremities product lines and services were 51% of revenues, the carotid artery product lines comprised 31% of revenues, and other areas combined were 18%.
+No single product line accounted for more than 25% of our revenues in 2018, 2017 or 2016.

-Of our 15 product offerings, three are biologic devices that are implanted in the patient, and one is the service of processing and cryopreserving human tissue for implantation into the patient.
-These include the XenoSure patch (bovine pericardium), ProCol graft (bovine mesenteric vein), Omniflow II biosynthetic graft (ovine tissue and synthetic mesh) and the RestoreFlow Allograft cryopreserved graft (human tissue).
-As a percentage of sales, these product lines represented 34% in 2017, 27% in 2016 and 21% in 2015.
+Of our 16 product offerings, four are biologic devices that are implanted in the patient, and one is the service of processing and cryopreserving human tissue for implantation into the patient.
+These include the XenoSure patch (bovine pericardium), ProCol graft (bovine mesenteric vein), Omniflow II biosynthetic graft (ovine tissue and synthetic mesh), surgical glue (porcine gelatin) and the RestoreFlow Allograft cryopreserved graft (human tissue).
+As a percentage of sales, these biologic product lines represented 36% in 2018, 34% in 2017, and 27% in 2016.